edumar111/gas-management/docs/How_adapt_your_Dapp.md

 On Protestnet       =
 On Testnet(David19) = 0xf2940f1Fe83Aac47748c62fc51b8Fc0B6Ebbc060

-Next, you should use _msgSender() function instead msg.sender in all your contracts.
+Next, you should use _msgSender() function instead msg.sender.

+*If you are using a proxy, and it makes calls to other contracts, then in destination contracts you have to keep the msg.sender*

+It is to mention that _msgSender() function acts as tx.origin to get the address that originated the transaction, so replace msg.sender with _msgSender() where you need the address that originated the transaction.

 *(image below show you as use _msgSender() instead msg.sender)*

 ![recipient](images/recipient.png)